verrazzano/docs/content/en/docs/quickstart.md

     verrazzano-platform-operator-59d5c585fd-lwhsx   1/1     Running   0          114s
     ```

-## Install Verrazzano
+### Install Verrazzano

 You install Verrazzano by creating a Verrazzano custom resource in
 your Kubernetes cluster.
 Verrazzano currently supports a default production
-profile and a development profile suitable for evaluation.
+profile and a development (dev) profile suitable for evaluation.

-The development (dev) profile has the following characteristics:
+The development profile has the following characteristics:
 * Magic (xip.io) DNS
 * Self-signed certificates
 * Shared observability stack used by the system components and all applications